 The Wonders of a Good Night’s Sleep

 It’s truly amazing what sleep can do for you.
 It helps us be happier and more productive.
 Science is finding that sleep is even more important than we thought.
 According to a study funded by the National Institutes of Neurological Disorders and Stroke, our brains may use sleep to flush out toxic molecules (like beta-amyloid that’s associated with Alzheimer’s disease) that can build up during the day.
 We know that our brains get smaller as we grow older, leading to cognitive decline.
 Research shows that getting too little sleep could affect how fast our brains shrink, particularly after we reach age sixty.

-I recommend taking lemon balm, lavender, mandarin, and ravensara to help fall asleep gently and wake up refreshed.
+I recommend combining lemon balm, lavender, mandarin, and ravintsara prior to bedtime to help fall asleep gently and wake up refreshed.